nmattei/cmps3160/syllabus.md

 An important aspect of this course is becoming a better coder.
 Hence all coding assignments will consist of a *Professionalism* component.
 One handy resource for this is [Arie’s Coding Guide](https://nmattei.github.io/cmps3140/codingguide).
 Note that this was written for Intro. to AI CMPS 3140 but many of the same issues apply to this course.

 ### In Class Activities, Participation, and Attendance
-Attendance will be monitored through in-class activities.
-Throughout the semester we will regularly complete short in class exercises such as brainstorming activities, think-pair-share, pre/post questions, and short answer writing.
-This may also include presenting/explaining answers to labs in class.
+Attendance will be monitored through TopHat, taken at the start of each class.
 There is a maximum of 20 points available for attendance and participation.
 Each class is worth 0.5 points.
-Students who attend class (attendance will be taken at the start of class) and participate will receive credit for the class.
+Students who attend class and participate will receive credit for the class.
 Attendance alone does not guarantee credit.
 Students who are disruptive, late, unwilling to participate, and/or distracted by their devices may not receive credit for the class.

+Throughout the semester we will regularly complete short in class exercises such as brainstorming activities, think-pair-share, pre/post questions, and short answer writing.
+This may also include presenting/explaining answers to labs in class.

 <!-- Attendance will be monitored through an in-class activities.
 Throughout the semester we will regularly complete short in class exercises such as brainstorming activities, think-pair-share, pre/post questions, and short answer writing.
 This may also include presenting/explaining answers to labs in class. -->